 How to claim the credit.
 To claim the credit, complete Form 8396 and attach it to your Form 1040.
-Include the credit in your total for line 50 of Form 1040; be sure to check box b on that line.
+Include the credit in your total for line 51 of Form 1040; be sure to check box a on that line.

 Reducing your home mortgage interest deduction.
 If you itemize your deductions on Schedule A (Form 1040), you must reduce your home mortgage interest deduction by the amount of the mortgage interest credit shown on line 3 of Form 8396.
-You must do this even if part of that amount is to be carried forward to 2002.
+You must do this even if part of that amount is to be carried forward to 2004.

 Selling your home.
-If you purchase a home after 1990 using an MCC, and you sell that home within 9 years, you will have to recapture (repay) a portion of the credit.
-For additional information, see Publication 523.
+If you purchase a home after 1990 using an MCC, and you sell that home within 9 years, you may have to recapture (repay) all or part of the benefit you received from the MCC program.
+For additional information, see Recapturing (Paying Back) a Federal Mortgage Subsidy, in Publication 523.